Aarons9090/housing-price-heatmap/README.md

  - Code is messy
  - Data_to_map range_color must be edited manually
- - Cities less than one page of apartments will crash
+ - Cities with less than one page of apartments will crash the program